pirafrank/fpiracom/_posts/2019-05-25-speculative-execution.md

 ### Benchmarks

 Phoronix has written an interesting post with a comparison of 2nd and 3rd gen Intel CPU performances, with and without mitigations applied.
 [Check it out](https://www.phoronix.com/scan.php?page=article&item=sandy-fx-zombieload&num=1).

+On May 31 2019, GCC developers have pushed code for libgo runtime library aimed at improving context switch speed of golang code running on Linux machines with a x86_64 CPU.
+More details are available [here](https://www.phoronix.com/scan.php?page=news_item&px=Golang-Cheaper-Context-Switches).

 ### Conclusions